[This post has been updated as of 2/2012]

 From that beginning, I began to change the way I ate, and the way I viewed food.
 I decided after the birth of my second child that I would make my dietary changes permanent and stick with a vegan diet.

-Fast forward, nearly 6 years later.
+Fast forward, some years later.

 I’ve since had my second baby, and a third, and a fourth and did so naturally.
 I did not have any problems with any of those pregnancies and all babies are healthy, happy and growing like they should.